Package 'lingdist'

 Description

-generate a default cost matrix contains all possible characters in the raw data with all diagonal values set to 0 and others set to 1.
-This avoids you constructing the matrix from scratch.
+Generate a default cost matrix containing all possible characters in the raw data with all diagonal values set to 0 and others set to 1.
+This avoids constructing the matrix from scratch.

 Usage